ABOUT THE ARTIST

 A WORD FROM CHILD 357

 I recall how we would arise in the morning, the day after hitting the yards.
 Excited, we would get dressed and rush out the door.
-We would jump the turnstiles at the subway station and hop on the train to our location.
-There we would get off, and patiently wait on subway platforms with a disposable camera hand.
-We waited for the trains that we painted to roll into the station.
-Alas, the thrill of catching our designs in the wild was exhilarating, as it was just too dark to see them at night.
+We would jump the turnstiles at the local subway stations and rush to catch the trains.
+We rode the subway line to our location, got out and patiently waited on subway platform benches with a disposable camera hand.
+We waited for the trains which we painted the night before to roll into the station.

-At night, like shadows we would move effortlessly, knowing that no matter how silent we tried to be.
-We could not escape the sounds of spray cans rattling in our backpack within the shadows.
-Oh the the thrill of it all cannot be put into words properly.
-There was a sense of adventure exploring the underground nyc subway tunnels.
+At night, like a fleeting glimpse we would move effortlessly through underground subway tunnels and train yards.
 The darkness, the smells, the black soot on your hands, clothes and in your nose from subway brake dust was crazy.
-Yet onward we continued dodging rats the size of cats, and staying clear of the work bums who would have chased us.
+Yet onward we continued dodging rats the size of cats, and staying clear of the work bums.

 “ZN One”, ”Child357” & “PhantomXtra”